MaximilianStammnitz/MSG/README.md

 * follows the recommendations by [Eggertson et al., 2019](https://www.nature.com/articles/s41467-019-13341-9)
 * has been recently employed to study structural variation across hundreds of humans ([Almarri et al., 2020](https://doi.org/10.1016/j.cell.2020.05.024))

-In the Transmissible Cancer Group, we rely on this pipeline because of our observation of comparably low false-negative genotyping rates with respect to input SV sets across multiple samples.
-In addition, we find that SV variant allele frequency estimates are reliable - in the sense that they match tumour purity and allelic copy number expectations derived from orthogonal SNV analyses.
+In the Transmissible Cancer Group, we rely on MSG because of our observation of comparably low false-negative genotyping rates with respect to input SV sets across multiple close-related samples.
+In addition, we find that SV variant allele frequency estimates are reliable in the sense that they match tumour purity and locus-specific copy number estimates derived from orthogonal SNV analyses.

-MSG is a wrapper script written in GNU Bash, and has been tested on Ubuntu (18.04) systems.
-It should work well on any Linux distribution, and has a checkpoint implementation for resumptions after steps (1) and (2).
-Moreover, thanks to both Manta's and Graphtyper's parallelised implementation runtimes can be substantially reduced by the specification of multiple computing nodes.
+MSG is a wrapper script written in GNU Bash, and has been tested extensively on Ubuntu (18.04) systems.
+It should work well on other Linux distributions, and has a checkpoint flag implementation for resumptions after steps (1) and (2).
+Moreover, thanks to both Manta's and Graphtyper's parallelised implementation, runtimes can be substantially reduced by the specification of multiple computing nodes (if available).

 ---